connormcdonald-byte/Nand2Tetris/README.md

 2. Arithmetic gates for the ALU
 3. Memory Hardware (registers, RAM)
 4. Machine Language
-5. Create the computer (uses the Von Neumann architecture)
+5. Create the computer platform (uses the Von Neumann architecture)
-6. Design the assembler, one layer of abstraction above binary code.
+6. Design the assembler, one layer of abstraction above machine language (binary).

-Use a VM (virtual machine) layer as a bridge between the high-language level (JACK) and the lower level machine code.
 7,8.
+Design a VM (virtual machine) layer as a bridge between the high-language level (JACK) and the lower level machine code.
+The choice of VM avoids hardware specific programming.
+10,11.
+Design a compiler that translates from JACK to VM code.